cns-iu/spoke-paper-supporting-information/user_study/2011596050A001-SPOKE-Visualizer-Documentation.md

 In this documentation, we will learn how to explore the connections between foods and diseases using the SPOKE Visualizer as well as how to retrieve information from it.
 Let’s have a look at this ourselves.

-When you enter the [website](https://cns-iu.github.io/spoke-vis/home), you are greeted by a landing page with some information about the size and goal of SPOKE.
+When you enter the website(see link in your survey), you are greeted by a landing page with some information about the size and goal of SPOKE.
 Click the blue button labeled **Spoke Visualizer** at the bottom to get to the visualization proper.

 ![SPOKE Visualizer landing page](images/landing_page.jpg)